sematext/docs/docs/logs/mappings-templates.md

 }'
 ```

-The above template contains the **mappings** object.
-Inside it we fine the **properties** object which is responsible for defining the fields and their types.
-Each field is a JSON object that contains a name, like **user_name** in the above example and the type defined by using the **type** keyword.
+The template above contains the **mappings** object.
+Inside it we find the **properties** object which is responsible for defining the fields and their types.
+Each field is a JSON object that contains a name, like **user_name**.
+The example above we see the type defined by using the **type** keyword.

 The field types that can be used in Sematext Logs App are as follows ([learn more about the field types](/logs/field-types)):